pulumi/docs/content/blog/command-provider-ga/index.md

 {{% /choosable %}}

-## Migration
+### Getting started

 If you're currently using one of the v0 pre-release versions of the Command provider, you don't need to make any changes to your existing code.
-The new features are additive and backward-compatible.

 However, the enhanced functionality of copying assets and archives is only available in the new `CopyToRemote` resource.
-The previous `CopyFile` resource still exists, but is deprecated.
 If you're using `CopyFile`, you should consider migrating to the new resource after the upgrade to 1.0.

 Enjoy the new features, and we’re looking forward to seeing what you build with the Command provider!